Coming from Blogger?

-Note: It may take a few hours for these changes to go live.
+Note: It will take a few hours (usually 3-4 hours) for these changes to go live.

 3. Set your newly mapped domain as your blog’s primary address.

-When the purchase is complete, head to the My Domains page, select the button next to the domain you just mapped to your blog, and click Update Primary Domain.
+When the purchase is complete, head to the Domains page, select the button next to the domain you just mapped to your blog, and click Make Primary.

 If you use an email address with your custom domain, there are a few more steps.
 First, you’ll need an email host, like Google Apps or Zoho Mail, and then you’ll need to create some custom DNS records — find detailed instructions here.

 Note: The mapping cost is unrelated to the amount you pay your registrar to own the domain itself.
 You must continue renewing your domain with your registrar even after you map it to WordPress.com.

 A theme is a template for your site, like on Blogger.
 We have over 300 themes, with new options added weekly.
 Explore your options in our Theme Showcase, where you can sort themes by appearance and feature — minimalist themes, grid-based themes, themes for photographers, themes for wedding sites, three-column themes, you name it.
 You can also preview themes from My Site → Themes in your homepage.